Fascism in Uruguay: Economic policies

 Terra described his economic policies as "solidarist" or "State Socialist".
 The government actively promoted cooperatives (the president had written an economic theory book named "Socialism and cooperativism") as Terra considered them an easy way to reduce the cost of living.
 Through active state intervention, Marzists tried to secure internal competition while keeping strong protectionist control.It is not only through taxes that the evils of a never seen before crisis can be solved (...)
 It is necessary to take care of the industry by protecting it; it is necessary to worry about ensuring the means for a rapid development of agroindustry (...)
 Yesterday, deputy Jude denounced at the Chamber that a trust of food items had been formed.
 I have presented two formulas for my companions to study: a preventive one, that of consumers' co-operatives, that can reduce the cost of living on a 30% as it has been scientifically proven (...) and other formula, that of repression, that shall punish trusts and could be very well implemented.Terra also carried out an agrarian reform project.
-In order to address the unproductivity of latifundios, the government passed a series of Laws of Forced Cultivation that compelled powerful landowners to use their properties efficiently.
+To address the unproductivity of latifundios, the government passed a series of Laws of Forced Cultivation that compelled powerful landowners to use their properties efficiently.
 The state also financed the split of big holdings in smaller farms, and distributed seeds and farm equipment to smallholders.
 In 1935, the March regime created the Ministry of Livestock and Agriculture.
 Forestry was actively promoted and the Institute of Industrial Chemistry was commissioned to produce fertilizers for national farmers.
 The government managed thus to revert the rural flight trend the country had experienced for nearly 60 years, rising land tenancy by 13% and the number of agricultural manpower by 31,000 workers during the era, recovering also 350,000 hectares of unfarmed land.
 The number of heads of cattle rose by more than one million between 1930 and 1937.

 Minister César Charlone standing before a PLUNA aircraft.

-The main figure of the Marzist economic project was César Charlone, minister of economy, who had expressed pro-fascist views and called for an adaptation of Italian state corporatism in order to fit Uruguayan needs better.
+The main figure of the Marzist economic project was César Charlone, minister of economy, who had expressed pro-fascist views and called for an adaptation of Italian state corporatism to fit Uruguayan needs better.
 Charlone promoted the introduction of corporate negotiation following Mussolini's Carta del Lavoro.